ninenines/erlang.mk/README.md

 `ERLC_OPTS` allows you to change the `erlc` compilation options.
 You should always compile with at least the `+debug_info` set.

+`EXTRA_ERLC_OPTS` allows you to add items to the basic, standard predefined set of compiler options that erlang.mk provides, for example to add +'{parse_transform, lager_transform}' if you use the popular lager logging library.

 `COMPILE_FIRST` is a list of modules (not filenames) that should be compiled before all others.